SlowPotato/Aimmy-GPU-ENABLE-Tutorial/README.md

 TRANING FOLDER
 --------------------------------------------------------------------------------------------------------

-https://github.com/SlowPotato/TrainingFolder  [this link will take you to a fully setup Traning Fodler already]
+https://github.com/SlowPotato/TrainingFolder  [this link will take you to a fully setup Traning Folder already]

 Download the data.yaml file here